OpenDreamKit/OpenDreamKit.github.io/_posts/2019-01-24-logipedia.md

 They have held multiple workshops together and have recently submitted a joint French (ANR)/German (DFG) grant proposal of verifying deduciton system results.

 Many ideas of Logipedia are related to or inspired by innovations of OpenDreamKit.
-In particular, the Math-in-the-Middle approach of OpenDreamKit is found again in Logipedia.
+In particular, the general  Math-in-the-Middle approach developed OpenDreamKit and the use of alignments for aligning corresponding (logical) concpets has been adopted in Logipedia.

 Future collaboration between these projects will be critical to make progress on the first problem mentioned above - an integration of OpenDreamKit's Math-in-the-Middle infrastructure with Logipedia is an exciting way towards integrating theorem proving and computation systems.